osmosis-labs/osmosis/docs/developing/network/join-testnet.md

 ## Initialize Osmosis Node

-You have now installed the Osmosis Daemon (osmosisd).
 Use osmosisd to initialize your node (replace the NODE_NAME with a name of your choosing):

 ```bash
 osmosisd init NODE_NAME --chain-id=osmosis-testnet-0
 ```

-We now need to open the config.toml to edit the seed list:
+Open the config.toml to edit the seed list:

 ```bash
 cd $HOME/.osmosisd/config